 (4) Conduct prevention efforts using data trends that reduce overdose surges and anomalies.

-(5) Decrease stigma surrounding substance abuse.
+(5) Decrease stigma surrounding substance use disorder.

 A timeline of significant milestones and activities includes the following: